What is a credit score?

 How do I check my credit scores for free?

 You can check your credit scores for free with Wisr.
 We do a 'soft check' which doesn't negatively impact your credit scores.
-All you need to do is create a Wisr profile, visit the dashboard and generate your credit reports.
-You can also check and track your scores in Wisr App on iOS or Android.
+All you need to do is download Wisr App or head to our dashboard, create a Wisr profile and generate your credit reports.
+You can download Wisr App for free on iOS or Android.

 You'll receive scores from Equifax and Experian – two of Australia's major credit bureaus.
 They'll be slightly different, but don't worry.
 That's normal!
 If you spot anything amiss or don't see your credit scores, get in touch.